claudijo/json-rpc-server-stream/README.md

-As mentioned above, it is also recommended to pipe the streaming JSON RPC 2.0 server and client through a mux/demux before piping it to a channel stream if JSON RPC 2.0 in a peer-to-peer fashion.
+As mentioned above, it is also recommended to pipe the streaming JSON RPC 2.0 server and client through a mux/demux before piping it to a channel stream if using JSON RPC 2.0 in a peer-to-peer fashion.

 ### jsonRpcServerStream()